adm1nKirill/Animals_2/googletest-master/googletest/docs/advanced.md

 Only failures in the current thread are checked to determine the result of this type of expectations.
 If `statement` creates new threads, failures in these threads are also ignored.
-If you want to catch failures in other threads as well, use one of the following macros instead:
+If you want to catch failures in OTHER threads as well, use one of the following macros instead:

 ```c++